 Background: Every licensed full and part time not for profit child care centre is currently required to have a board of directors, of which a minimum of 5 must be parents of children who attend the facility.
 There are no criteria for qualifications or expertise in any of their roles or responsibilities.
 These volunteers are totally responsible for overall governance and many struggle to establish new programs, hire staff, develop policies and procedures with minimal to no access to assistance, support, training, support, nor mediation if problems arise.
 Most are probably totally unaware of their personal and collective legal liability, and not required to approve or even be informed of licensing reports.
-Manitoba Early Learning and Child Care does offer a board training workshop, however it is optional and staff are not always available to host it.
+Manitoba Early Learning and Child Care does offer a board training workshop, however it is optional.
 A 151 page board development guide is available for download.
 It was last re-printed in 2002 and may be in need of a review to ensure it reflects current trends in board governance.

 The multiple demands of managing and leading an early learning and child care program in the 21st century requires the centre director to have extensive knowledge in child development along with program management, organizational management, financial management, human resource management, and public relations expertise.
 The cap on the maximum number of spaces a facility can be licensed for was lifted years ago, and multi-site locations with hundreds of spaces and dozens of staff is the new normal.
-However, management training has not increased in proportion to the size of facilities directors can now be responsible for, nor is there a requirement for ongoing professional development.
+However, management training is not a requirement for a centre director, nor is there a requirement for ongoing professional development.
 Facilities outside of Winnipeg are usually the ones that can't recruit an ECE III as director, and less trained employees are in the driver's seat.
 The likelihood of there being a gap between knowledge and job requirements is high, placing significant risk on those ultimately responsible for governance - the board of directors.

 Integrated service delivery, introduced in 2002, may have improved access to services for some Manitobans, but it has created a split between the policy and planning department and service delivery.
 Child Care Coordinators are expected to deliver the MELCC program within their regions, however they report to regional supervisors that are not ECEs and may know nothing about early learning and child care.
 That has created its own set of problems.
 The child care community continues to be frustrated by inconsistent direction and information provided by CCC's, who are disconnected from the policy and planning branch.
-An example is the directive regarding infant naptime supervision that later needed to be revised because it was not practical for the child care centres and also negatively impacted on the quality of care provided to infants.
+A recent example is the directive regarding infant naptime supervision that later needed to be revised because it was not practical for the child care centres and also negatively impacted on the quality of care provided to infants.

-6.1 Assemble a team of experts to provide resource, guidance, and support to board members that are developing business plans and budgets, for construction or renovation projects, negotiating leases, making new financial decisions, writing policies, establishing salary scales and personnel policies, etc. through to when the facility has the funds to hire the expertise they require.
+6.1 Assemble a team of experts to provide resource, guidance, and support to board members that are developing business plans, have construction projects, negotiating lease agreements, developing business plans and budgets, making financial decisions, writing policies, establishing salary scales and personnel policies, etc. through to when the facility has the funds to hire the expertise they require.

-12 Office of the Auditor General's Report - Manitoba, January 2013
+13 Office of the Auditor Generals Report - Manitoba, January 2013